LaMitaOne/LaMitaOne/README.md

 Since then, it has escalated a lot, and now I'm trying out everything I can do with it...(and whatever I throw at that thread, it can do it)
 Lots of prototypes or just trys if I can get it done, but still surely usable for some to start a bit faster :)

-🎮 Skia4Delphi Games (all in one file, no ext engine):
+🎮 Skia4Delphi Games (each one file, no ext engine):
    Platformer https://github.com/LaMitaOne/Skia_PlatformerGame
    Tetris clone https://github.com/LaMitaOne/Skiatris
    2D side-scrolling space shooter https://github.com/LaMitaOne/SkiaStarPatrols
    2.5D isometric cat game https://github.com/LaMitaOne/Skia-A-Cats-Life
    Lemmings clone https://github.com/LaMitaOne/SkiaLemmings

-🎮 Game components FMX
+🎮 Game components FMX:
    MRX Gamepad Core https://github.com/LaMitaOne/MRX-Gamepad-Core

 🎨 Skia4Delphi Components: